Stress Eating

 A plan for identifying your feelings can look like this:

-3. Identify are you hungry, tired, thirsty?
-If it’s not physical then…
+3. Identify whether you are hungry, tired, or thirsty.
+If it’s not physical, then…

-4. Identify what you’re feeling uncomfortable about – is it work, home, or your relationship with yourself?
+4. Identify what you feel uncomfortable about – work, home, or your relationship with yourself.

 5. What is the “big” overall feeling?
 This feeling could be the overall summary of how you’re feeling.

-6. You can then break it down into smaller more nuanced feelings and see if something more specific fits.
+6. You can then break it down into more minor, nuanced feelings and see if something more specific fits.

 7. Think about what you need and what type of self-care will help you move forward and take action for your well-being.

-8. Ask yourself do you need to open up to more possibilities?
+8. Ask yourself if you need to open up to more possibilities.

 9. Is a conversation with someone needed?